codegoalie/pushsomething_core/README.md

 This is the server side component to the PushSomething service.

-It will be responsible for:
+Features implemented:

 * Registering and authenticating users (via Google to start)
 * Storing and delivering push notifications to devices

+It will be responsible for:

 * Coordinating notification revocation for multi-device users.